rsfsalman/BasicBlog/README.md

 # App in Action
 #### Screenshots of BasicBlog in Operation
 ![Screenshot 1](run_1.png)

 *The home screen of the app showcasing the main index page, where all the blog posts are displayed.*
 <br>
 <br>

 ![Screenshot 2](run_2.png)

-*"An update post screen displaying the form for editing an existing blog post.*
+*An update post screen displaying the form for editing an existing blog post.*
 <br>
 <br>